jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.11 RasterStreamsToVector

 This tool converts a raster stream file into a vector file.
-The user must specify
-1) the name of the raster streams file, 2) the name of the D8 flow pointer file, and 3) the name of the output vector file.
+The user must specify: 1) the name of the raster streams file, 2) the name of the D8 flow pointer file, and 3) the name of the output vector file.
 Streams in the input raster streams file are denoted by cells containing any positive, non-zero integer.
 A field in the vector database file, called STRM_VAL, will correspond to this positive